One of the world’s leading tennis players is hoping to secure both a Wimbledon and an Olympic title over the coming months.

 Last week, the head of the All England Club confirmed that it has been given an exemption from the current hosepipe ban to ensure that the grass courts remain in top condition for Wimbledon and that the facility will then be able to host the Olympic matches a few weeks later.

-Assuming the weather improves, Wimbledon offers a great day out for tennis fans staying at boutique hotels in London during the world famous sporting event.
+Assuming the weather improves, Wimbledon offers a great day out for tennis fans staying at The Montcalm London Marble Arch hotel during the world famous sporting event.